ilqer/WaveTrace/Documentation.md

 - Full C++ signal processing pipeline: frame parsing, conjugate-multiply, Hampel filter, phase unwrap, EMA detrend, gain lock, NBVI subcarrier selection, FFT, 9-feature extractor, inter-subcarrier σ²[p], spectrogram builder.
 - Full Python presence pipeline: calibration, dataset builder, MLP/SVM training, LOGO evaluation, live inference, per-node voting, multi-node fusion, result publishing.
+- People-count pipeline: a standalone path (`collect_count.py` + `run_count.py`) with a four-class head per node and live voting across all links.
+On real hardware it reaches 53–61% accuracy against a 25% random baseline (see projectProgress.md §9.10).
+It runs today; more sessions raise the score.
+- Occupancy-heatmap pipeline: a camera-supervised CNN (`HeatmapHead`, trained with BCE plus soft-Dice), a `SegmentationLabeler` that turns YOLO masks into a 16×16 occupancy grid, temporal smoothing in `Occupancy.py` (a per-cell Bayesian grid plus a 2D Kalman tracker that follows the hottest cell without jumping), `collect_camera.py --train`, live serving in `web/streamer.py`, and the `OccupancyHeatmap` and `OccupancyGrid3D` panels in the dashboard.
+All parts are built and covered by unit tests across the vision-labeler, segmentation, webcam, and ground-truth (alignment and dataset) suites.
+The one thing left is a full webcam-to-model run on real hardware; until a model is trained the live path uses an energy-based estimate (see projectProgress.md §9.11).
+- Automatic camera labeling: `collect_camera.py` captures every node's CSI and the MacBook webcam at the same time, runs a YOLO segmentation model live on each frame, and time-aligns the labels to every node's CSI windows.
+This produces a labeled presence and heatmap dataset in one pass, with no hand-labeling.
+The camera is used only for collection; the deployed detector needs no camera.
 - Weapon pipeline: σ²[p] variance baseline, sklearn head, CNN head, `SegmentVoter`, `tierVerdict` gate.
+- Extra recognition tools built and tested, used by the dashboard and the fusion path: model explainability (`Explain.py` — CNN channel-ablation importance, permutation importance for MLP/SVM, confusion matrices), per-link decision fusion with automatic blockage recovery (`Link.py` — a link that loses sight of the target drops its own weight so the others take over), learned late fusion across radio bands (`Stack.py`), and label-free in-room adaptation (`Adapt.py` — refresh input statistics and recalibrate without retraining weights).
+- Spatial localization (`Localize.py`): a joint 2D delay-and-angle MUSIC estimator (SpotFi-style) plus a MUSIC/Bartlett angle spectrum and a Kalman position tracker.
+It is fully implemented but **parked**, because it needs at least two phase-coherent receive antennas on one radio and the current boards have one receive chain (see §13).
 - Ground-truth tools: camera labeler (YOLO/SAM), segmentation labeler, scripted labeler, timestamp alignment, dataset serializer.
 - CLI: `wavetrace capture / calibrate / collect-data / train / localize / run`.
 - Web dashboard: spectrograms, node health, live predictions.
 (Train button returns placeholder metrics — real training runs from the terminal.)